helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/3-remote-state-example.md

 In the latest release package, you will find several useful files to help you get started:

-- camus2.json - this file tells camus2 where to look for releases, where to deploy them to, and, in which mode (noproxy/proxy with local state/proxy with remote state)
+- camus2_remote-state.yaml - We will use this as a config file to tell camus2 where to look for releases, where to deploy them to, and, in which mode (noproxy/proxy with local state/proxy with remote state)
 - release.json - include this file in your release archive, it will tell camus2 how to deploy your release.

 As we will be connecting to s3 for storing our state files, you will need to configure your system with aws credentials, and have an s3 bucket with read and write permissions for those credentials.
 Camus2 accepts any of the three official methods of managing credentials.
 You can find the official documentation here: [AWS Credentials](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/)